This program is offered at the Phoenix, AZ; Tempe, AZ; and Tucson, AZ; campuses.

 What will you learn at Brookline?

-The Phlebotomy Technician Program at Brookline College is designed to prepare you to obtain blood specimens from patients for the purpose of testing and analyzing.
+Phlebotomy training in Arizona at Brookline College is designed to prepare you to obtain blood specimens from patients for the purpose of testing and analyzing.
 The phlebotomy technician works in a drawing station, clinics or medical laboratory or under the direction of the laboratory supervisor.
 The job requires manual dexterity and additional skills in communication and clerical duties.
 Upon satisfactory completion of the program, the students are qualified for entry-level positions and to take a national certification examination.
 Students in the program study topics that include: primary healthcare concepts, phlebotomy procedures, medical office administration and safety and infection control, among other courses.
 Click here to view our catalog.

 Brookline aims at giving students experience in a variety of classroom and procedural capacities, ensuring they receive the most well rounded Diploma education available.
 Our phlebotomy lab contains congruent materials and equipment that you will be using on the job.
 Additionally, our program includes an externship where you will have the opportunity to act as a phlebotomy technician first hand, working closely with patients, doctors, nurses and other healthcare personnel.